 Prison and Detention Center Conditions

-Physical Conditions: Limited prison capacity prevented authorities from segregating juvenile offenders, with offenders between the ages of 16 and 21 held with adult prisoners.
+Physical Conditions: As of September, the prison population was 385.
+The two facilities for male prisoners were near capacity throughout the year.
+Limited prison capacity prevented authorities from segregating juvenile offenders, with offenders between the ages of 16 and 21 held with adult prisoners.
 Prisoners younger than age 16 were held in a separate facility.
 Female prisoners were held in a makeshift facility while construction of a women’s prison was underway.
-The two facilities for male prisoners were near capacity throughout the year.

 Independent Monitoring: The government permitted monitoring by independent nongovernmental observers.
-Due in part to COVID-19 restrictions, no representatives of nongovernmental organizations (NGOs) visited or monitored the prisons.
+No representatives of nongovernmental organizations (NGOs) visited or monitored the prisons during the year.

 d.
 Arbitrary Arrest or Detention